DeplanckeLab/BIO373_GeneticsAndGenomics/README.md

 To get and use Jupyter notebooks, we recommend Anaconda distribution, which is available for the most common operational systems.
 To install Anaconda, check out [this link](https://docs.anaconda.com/anaconda/install/).
 After installing, you can either open the Jupyter via the app, or execute the jupyter notebook command in the terminal to start a Jupyter server.

-Then, you will need to install the following packages for Python:
+Then, you will need to install some packages for Python.
+Please check out [lesson 03.](https://deplanckelab.github.io/BIO373_GeneticsAndGenomics/03.useful_python_packages_and_examples.html) to know how to proceed.
-- ...

 ## Course support for hands-on projects in Python
 The supports are made with Jupyter Notebook, and are in the following order: